jbowdre/runtimeterror/content/colophon.md

 featured: false
 toc: true
 timeless: true
+categories:
+  - slashes
 ---
-I don't consider myself to be a web developer, but I've learned a *ton* through the process of building/tweaking/maintaining this site.
-The [colophon](https://indieweb.org/colophon) provides a quick overview of what powers `runtimeterror.dev`.
+*I don't consider myself to be a web developer, but I've learned a *ton* through the process of building/tweaking/maintaining this site.
+The [colophon](https://indieweb.org/colophon) provides a quick overview of what powers `runtimeterror.dev`.*

 ### This site...
 - is built with [Hugo](https://gohugo.io/) using the [risotto](https://github.com/joeroe/risotto) theme with many, many tweaks and customizations.